TiffanyNwanne/Period-Health-Insights/README.md

-# Period Health Analysis Using MySQL
+# Period Health Analysis Using SQL

 ## **Objective**
 This project analyzes menstrual cycle data from Nigerian women aged 18-45 using MySQL queries.
 The goal is to extract key metrics such as: